Subah of Lahore: Decline

 Following the death of Bahadur Shah in 1712, the Mughal Empire was ruled by a succession of rulers influenced by powerful and competing nobles.
 The erosion of imperial authority soon impacted the provinces where local rulers began to declare independence.
 The loss of territory, and failure to exert to military influence over the provinces led to a loss of revenue and financial crisis across the empire.
 In the Lahore Subah, the tenure of governors increased and began to be seen as a hereditary post.
-Between 1713 and 1745, the role of governor was held by just two people, father and son, Abdul Samad Khan and Zakariyah Khan.
+Between 1713 and 1745, the role of governor was held by just two people, father and son, Abd al-Samad Khan and Zakariyah Khan.

 The death of Zakariyah Khan further hastened the end of Mughal rule in the subah.
 A conflict between the emperor Muhammad Shah and his wazir, Qamruddin, led to a delay in appointing a replacement governor.
-Eventually, Qamruddin was made governor of both the Lahore and Multan subahs, and he nominated first Mir Momin Khan and later Yahya Khan to deputise for him as governor in the two subahs.
+Eventually, Qamruddin was made governor of both the Lahore and Multan subahs, and he nominated first Mir Momin Khan and later Yahya Khan, the son of late Zakariya Khan and his son-in-law, to deputise for him as governor in the two subahs.